People are asking me to write more on , especially .

 Are You A Concerned Diabetic?
-Is Stevia and Sorbitol The Right Answer For You?
+Is Stevia, Sorbitol and Erythritol The Right Answer For You?

 Other countries and diabetics have both taught us a lot about controlling insulin naturally.
-For many years, diabetics have used products sweetened with polyalcohol sugars like sorbitol, xylitol, malitol, and mannitol.
+For many years, diabetics have used products sweetened with polyalcohol sugars like sorbitol, xylitol, maltitol, mannitol and erythritol.
 These are natural sweeteners that do not trigger an insulin reaction.
 (Xylitol can be derived from birch tree pulp.)
 They have half the calories of sugar and are not digested by the small intestine.

 While most polyalcohol sugars have no side effects for many, sorbitol is a natural laxative and can cause diarrhea, irritable bowel syndrome, bloating and flatulence.
 Also these can cause headaches and other undesirable things in our body.